 59 community boards, with increases of 100%, 59%, and 35%, over the last three decades respectively.
 According to the 2000 Census, the population is 34,420 residents, with over 6,791 families.
 A dire need for additional parks has repeatedly been identified by Community Board 1 in its annual Statement of Needs, particularly on the district's east side where virtually no park space is available.
 In addition to its growing residential population, the area hosts hundreds of thousands of tourists annually, making improved public spaces essential to the sustainability of the area.
 In contrast, further east, Community Board 3 consists of predominantly low- and moderate-income households and has the third lowest median income in Manhattan.
 Community Board 3 has a long tradition of ethnic, economic, and cultural diversity and with a population of 164,407 according to the 2000 Census is one of the City's most densely populated areas.
-The need for additional parks and new green spaces across the residential communities throughout Lower Manhattan will serve as a catalyst for the redevelopment of Lower Manhattan by providing public facilities for local workers, a draw for businesses, and an improvement in the quality of life for downtown's growing residential population.
+The need for additional parks and the rehabilitation of existing parks has been identified as a high priority of the Community Board.
+Enhanced parks and new green spaces across the residential communities throughout Lower Manhattan will serve as a catalyst for the redevelopment of Lower Manhattan by providing public facilities for local workers, a draw for businesses, and an improvement in the quality of life for downtown's growing residential population.
 They will also provide a significant destination for visitors by capitalizing on downtown's magnificent waterfront setting, unique architectural character, and important historical context.